paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-073-annuities-based-on-retired-or-retainer-pay.md

   (B) *Right to withdraw discontinuation request.—* — A person may withdraw a request made under paragraph (1) if it is withdrawn within 30 days after having been submitted to the Secretary concerned.

-(4) **Refund of deductions from retired pay.—** — Upon the death of a person described in paragraph (1) who discontinued participation in the Plan in accordance with this subsection, any amount deducted from the retired pay of that person under this section shall be refunded to the person’s surviving spouse.
+(4) **Refund of deductions from retired pay or CRSC.—** — Upon the death of a person described in paragraph (1) who discontinued participation in the Plan in accordance with this subsection, any amount deducted from the retired pay or combat-related special compensation of that person under this section shall be refunded to the person’s surviving spouse.

 (5) **Resumption of participation in plan.—**